University undergraduate graduation requirements (baccalaureate)

 First-year composition requirement

-Completion of both ENG 101 and ENG 102, or ENG 105 with a grade of "C" (2.00) or higher is required for graduation from ASU in any baccalaureate or associate program.
-Students for whom English is not a native language may meet the first-year composition requirement by completing ENG 107 and 108 with a grade of "C" (2.00) or higher.
+Completion of ENG 101 and ENG 102, or ENG 105 with a grade of "C" (2.00) or higher is required for graduation from ASU in any baccalaureate or associate program.
+Students whose native language is not English may meet the first-year composition requirement by completing ENG 107 and 108 with a grade of "C" (2.00) or higher.
 Students who are required to take first-year composition must enroll in their first required composition course within the first year and continue to enroll in required composition courses every term until composition requirements are met.

 Transfer credit

 Composition courses transferred from other postsecondary institutions may require evaluation.
-After consultation with an advisor, if evaluation is necessary, the student should submit a request for evaluation through the ASU Transfer Guide.
-The process should be completed upon transfer of coursework to ASU so the student is able to enroll in additional courses if required to do so.
+If, after consultation with an advisor, it is determined that an evaluation is necessary, the student should submit a request for evaluation through the ASU Transfer Guide.
+The process should be completed upon transfer of coursework to ASU so the student is able to enroll in additional courses, if required.
 Students who are required to take first-year composition must enroll in their first required composition course within the first year and continue to enroll in required composition courses every term until composition requirements are met.

 Resident credit requirement